backstage/backstage/.changeset/fair-knives-relax.md

 '@backstage/core-api': patch
 ---

-Catch unhandled promise rejections & forward them to the ErrorApi to align with general error handling
+Introducing new UnhandledErrorForwarder installed by default.
+For catchin unhandled promise rejections you can override the API to align with general error handling.